 - Letting a room: if you have enough space, you might consider letting a room to a lodger.
 This can help raise extra money without the need to move house.

 Whichever option you consider, seek advice from a specialist accredited later life adviser who is a fully listed member of the Society of Later Life Advisers (SOLLA).
-For more guidance on finding an IFA, see how to find a financial adviser on the Which?
-Money website.

 When will the NHS cover the cost of care at home?